-H-GAC, in conjunction with TCEQ, will facilitate a stakeholder process with the following primary avenues for public participation:
+H-GAC, in conjunction with TCEQ, will engage the general public and key stakeholders the following primary avenues for public participation:

-- General participation by the public (via participating in outreach events, providing comments on documents, etc.); - Indirect participation by partners (through coordinating related efforts or reviewing the WPP); or - Direct participation in the stakeholder process through Partnership Meetings, Work Groups, and service on the Steering Committee.
+- General participation by the public (via participating in outreach events, etc.) - Indirect participation by partners (through coordinating related efforts or reviewing the WPP) - Direct participation in the stakeholder process through Partnership Meetings, Work Groups, and service on the Steering Committee

 The variety of opportunities for public participation are designed to reflect the differing levels of interest or time commitment stakeholders may have for the project.
-Each of these roles is important for developing a community-based plan.
-H-GAC will seek to communicate with the stakeholders in ways appropriate to their respective roles.
+H-GAC will seek to communicate with the general public and key stakeholders in ways that are appropriate to their respective roles.